danabrams/elm-media/Proposal.md

 The Media API is also a crucial foundation for other APIs, such as Web Audio, which can be used for writing things like synthesizers and drum machines, but also for things like a sound effects library for game engines.

-/ But the biggest benefit, I think, is the ability to write reusable media players (as reusable views) that abstract away a lot of the boilerplate wiring that go into making a media player. / I imagine that a company like NoRedInk, for instance, could use a video player based on this library to add video tooltips to their application, and make it even easier to learn.
+**But the biggest benefit, I think, is the ability to write reusable media players (as reusable views) that abstract away a lot of the boilerplate wiring that go into making a media player.** I imagine that a company like NoRedInk, for instance, could use a video player based on this library to add video tooltips to their application, and make it even easier to learn.

 I'm sure there are other use-cases, and I'd love to hear them, and lend my expertise in any way I can.